HOW CAN WE HELP YOU? Call 1-800-TRY-CHOP

 Legal Basics: Intellectual Property, Conflict of Interest, & Working with Office of Technology Transfer |

-All classes are in person on CHOP Main Campus (CTRB Rm 6040).
+All classes are in person on CHOP Main Campus.

-Applications are now closed for the Fall 2023 session.
-Stay Tuned for announcements regarding future course sessions!
+Application for the Fall 2024 cohort is closed.
+Stay tuned for announcements regarding future course sessions!

 During this course, students will learn essential elements of academic entrepreneurship.
-They will be exposed to the general process of academic entrepreneurship in the context of pediatric medical device development and will work with tools and skills that can be applied to other potential entrepreneurial uses and to general research in the future.
+They will be exposed to the general process of academic entrepreneurship and will work with tools and skills that can be applied to potential entrepreneurial uses and to general research in the future.
 Participants will engage in self-reflective exercises and be exposed to potential future collaborators and mentors in academic entrepreneurship, gaining insights about themselves and their own potential interest in being an academic entrepreneur.
-CHOP & Penn resources will be highlighted throughout the course to guide participants on their entrepreneurial journeys.
+CHOP and Penn resources will be highlighted throughout the course to guide participants on their entrepreneurial journeys.

 At the end of this course, participants will be able to: